-- Welfare and Institutions Code Section 5325.
+Welfare and Institutions Code Section 5325.
 A list of these rights must be prominently posted in the facility in English, Spanish, and the predominant language of the community, and explained to patients in a language or modality accesible to the patient.
 These rights may be denied for good cause (with some exceptions).
-Details about these rights and denial of rights are described in this chapter. - 2.
-Welfare and Institutions Code Section 5325.1.
+Details about these rights and denial of rights are described in this chapter.
+2. Welfare and Institutions Code Section 5325.1.
 This statute states that persons with mental illness have the same legal rights and responsibilities guaranteed to all other persons by the constitutions and laws of the United States and California.
 The statute also states that persons who have been treated for mental illness may not be subject to discrimination under any program or activity that receives public funds.
 Finally, this statute states the "intent of the legislature" that persons with mental illness have certain rights.
 This list of patient rights differs from the list found in Welfare and Institutions Code Section 5325.
 These rights are not subject to denial.
-It is not clear why the legislature enacted a second list of patient rights.
 Details about these rights are described in this chapter.